Post

 Create a New Machine Branch

-On your main machine:
+On the primary machine:

 1. Create new branch from existing: